csgillespie/efficientR/main.md

 unmatched_world_countries = unique_countries_world[unmatched_world_selection]
 ```

 What just happened?
-We verified that first unmatching country in the `ghg_ems` dataset was not in the `world` country names.
+We verified that the first unmatching country in the `ghg_ems` dataset was not in the `world` country names.
 So we used the more powerful `agrep` to search for fuzzy matches (with the `max.distance` argument set to `10`.
 The results show that the country `Antigua & Barbuda` from the `ghg_ems` data matches *two* countries in the `world` dataset.
 We can update the names in the dataset we are joining to accordingly:

 ```r